Posted on 8 Comments

 Detergents also affect the sulfide bonds in your hair (whether or not they are “sulfate-free”), this weakens the sulfide bonds and causes your hair to go flat, or lack body and curl.
 This causes you to need more haircare products to fix what the detergents broke!

 99% of us have been using detergents as shampoos all of our lives.”
 Even if the shampoo was claimed to be “natural” or “organic”, just research ALL of the ingredients you couldn’t pronounce.
-Spoiler alert: “naturally-dervied surfactants” are another word for detergents!
+Spoiler alert: “naturally-derived surfactants” are another word for detergents!
 We encourage you to challenge us if you think what you have been using is truly not a surfactant or detergent…

 Shampoo Soaps